 Skiing in Japan is more than just the on piste life, but a chance to explore new and different opportunities in this intriguing country.

 Get prepared to be naked while taking an onsen, hone your chopstick skills and get ready to taste sake after your hard day ploughing through thick powder, both on piste and back country.
+Read about The etiquette of having an onsen in Japan.

-- 4 The Island of Hokkaido
+- 1 Skiing on the Island of Hokkaido

-- 5 The Island of Honshu
+- 2 Skiing on the Island of Honshu

 The Cost of Skiing in Japan